lloydmeta/qu-iam/README.md

 ## Creating a native executable

-You can create a native executable using:
+You can create a native executable if you have GraalVM installed (`brew install --cask graalvm-jdk` will do it on Mac) using:

 ```shell script
 ./gradlew build \